-FontCreator 12 comes with major improvements and many new or updated scripts.
+FontCreator 12 came with major improvements and many new or updated scripts.

 - Glyph Transformations can now be undone